Frequently asked questions

-It is strongly recommended that schools begin the process of identifying and maintaining evidence well in advance of the NCCD reference date.
+It is strongly recommended that schools begin the process of identifying and maintaining evidence well in advance of Census Day.

 Q Question.
 How long does the school keep records?

 Q Question.
 Who should review this data before it is submitted?